phillip-kruger/jello/README.md

 mvn clean install -Ppayara
 ```

-This will download (fisrt time only), install and start a Wildfly application server and deploy the app.
+This will download (first time only), install and start a Wildfly application server and deploy the app.

 You can see the Web GUI here: http://localhost:8080/cards